 Same general treatment as for HACE, EXCEPT: Using oxygen or a PAC (Portable Altitude Chamber) and appropriate medications will keep the person alive until descent can be undertaken.

 Give medications: Nifedipine.
-This should only be used if bottled oxygen or a pressure chamber is not available and the victim is warm and well hydrated.
+This should only be used if bottled oxygen or a pressure chamber is not available and the victim is warm and well-hydrated.
 Give the modified release (MR) form of the tablets (20 mg every 12 hours for 2 or 3 days).
-If a fall in blood pressure occurs due to nifedipine (pallor, weak rapid pulse, dizzy on standing), treat as a shock.
+If a fall in blood pressure occurs due to nifedipine (pallor, weak rapid pulse, dizziness on standing), treat it as a shock.
 Diamox 250 mg every 8 to 12 hours.
-An asthma reliever spray (2 puffs every 4 hours) may help
+An asthma reliever spray (2 puffs every 4 hours) may help.